enasequence/read_docs/mod_03.rst

 .. image:: images/mod_03_p02_b.png

-This is the second (of 3) sample registration stages.
+This is the second (of 3) sample registration steps.

 1. Take a look at the list of attributes.
 Some will be mandatory, others are recommended.
 Every checked item in the list appears as a field in the webform `Part 3`_ or as a column in the spreadsheet file that you can download in step 3 below.
 Please select or deselect the fields as appropriate.
 Remember that the more fields you can provide the more you are enabling your users to make accurate interpretations of your study.
 2. You can create additional attributes that do not exist in the checklist.
 However in most cases you should find what you need among the default checklist fields.